KarrLab/obj_tables/docs/migration.rst

     Renaming *Model*\ s or attributes must be annotated in a Schema changes file.
     Modifications must be handled in a Python transformations module.

-This code contains an example *existing* schema:
+This code contains an example schema before migration, which we call the *existing* schema:

 .. literalinclude:: ./migration/existing_schema.py
   :language: Python